About

 Education

-In addition to holding a master's degree in Naval Architecture, I recently completed the University of Massachusetts Offshore Wind Professional Certificate, which provides 9 credit hours in technology, development, finance, permitting, stakeholder engagement, supply chain, logistics, law, and policy.
-My engineering and project management background, combined with upskilling in these new disciplines, has prepared me to take on new responsibilities and leadership in offshore wind development.
+In addition, I completed the University of Massachusetts Offshore Wind Professional Certificate in 2023, which provides 9 credit hours in technology, development, finance, permitting, stakeholder engagement, supply chain, logistics, law, and policy.

 Accolades